-Calculation of Cost plus pricing
+Calculation of Cost-plus pricing

 Therefore, we have the average cost derived from the multiplication of average variable cost and average fixed cost.
 The average variable cost is calculated by dividing the total variable cost by quantity.
-This is the initial phase in computing the cost-up pricing.
+This is the initial phase in computing the cost-plus pricing.

 Where – AC is Average cost.